jmeas/Shepherd/README.md

 ###Should I use Shepherd for my production website?

+You definitely could, but I would suggest that you consider other alternatives first.
+You see, there are numerous more-developed PHP frameworks out there with great communities (from what I hear), which would probably be better for you.
+Shepherd is relatively new, so it has far fewer features than many of those listed frameworks, and further it has no community (that I know of).

-Probably not.
-This wasn't built to be used in production.
-There are a number of more-developed PHP frameworks out there with great communities (from what I hear) that would probably work better for you.
-In no particular order, here's a short list: [CakePHP](http://cakephp.org/), [CodeIgniter](http://ellislab.com/codeigniter), [Symfony](http://symfony.com/), [Zend](http://framework.zend.com/), and a lesser-known one that's worth a look: [Tonic](http://peej.github.io/tonic/).
+In no particular order, here's a short list of popular PHP frameworks: [CakePHP](http://cakephp.org/), [CodeIgniter](http://ellislab.com/codeigniter), [Symfony](http://symfony.com/), [Zend](http://framework.zend.com/), and a lesser-known one that's worth a look: [Tonic](http://peej.github.io/tonic/).

-###Then what should I use this for?
+###If not in production, then what should I use this for?

 Shepherd is probably best suited to be a learning tool.
-If you're interested in learning how to write your own MVC, like me, then I encourage you to peruse the source.
+If you're interested in learning how to write your own OOP PHP MVC (boy, that's a lot of acronyms), like I was, then I encourage you to peruse the source.

 ##Installation

-Place the Shepherd source files in `Frameworks/Shepherd/`.
+To start, place the Shepherd source files in `Frameworks/Shepherd/`.

 Then, put the `config.php` file into the root of your project along with the proper server configuration file.
 The source contains both a `.webconfig` file for IIS and an `.htaccess` file for Apache.
 If you're on another server, you'll need to set up a URL rewrite rule that takes all requests and points them to `Frameworks/Shepherd/autoload.php`.